Icyconfusion/PCB-mill/README.md

 <img width="974" height="546" alt="image" src="https://github.com/user-attachments/assets/2d909ee4-6a4a-4774-bdd7-7d54f5e173b4" />

 # **Electronics**
 The components required for this project are a PSU, an MCU, a spindle or spindle kit, stepper motors, stepper drivers, and limit switches.
 For the MCU I decided on an arduino UNO because of its pin availability and GRBL compatibility.
 To power the UNO, I will use an LM2596 buck converter connected to the VIN pin.
 The PSU is 24v logic, 200w.
 Power is introduced to the PCB by screw terminals, and powers the VMOT pin of drivers, and 5v logic through the arduino.
 The steppers are Nema 17 because of their cheap cost and reliability.
 Drivers used to control these are A4988, which support 1/16 microstepping (why all MS pins are connected to 5v).
+The 500w spindle comes as a kit including a mount and dedicated PSU.
+This kit also has speed control to stop the spindle.
+I am using standard 3 pin limit switches.

 ## Schematic